Team-SwissCenter/SMART/README.md

 ## SmarterMail Analysis and Recovery Tool (SMART)

 This utility aims to be the swiss army knife for every SmarterMail server administrator.
-It helps detect potential integrity, corruption issues and can in many cases provide an automatic recovery.
+It helps detect potential integrity, corruption issues and can in many cases could provide an automatic recovery.

+### WARNING *WORK IN PROGESS*

+Even the tool is not actually doing any changes to files ** USE IT AT YOUR OWN RISK **

 ### Why does this tool needs to exist.
 Why not use the official tools provided by SmarterTools ?